Call 911 for all fire, medical, and police emergencies.

 - If a threat is received by phone, keep caller on the line as long as possible; enlist help so 911 and Campus Safety can be called immediately; write down all information gained, such as:

 - What kind of bomb is it?
-What will cause it to explode?
+What will cause the bomb to explode?

 - Who placed the bomb?
 Is the caller with an organization?

 - What is the caller's name and address?